OpenLEADR/openleadr-python/docs/representations.rst

 - For all properties, the ``oadr*`` and ``Ei*`` prefixes have been stripped away.
 For example: ``eiResponse`` becomes ``response`` and ``oadrResponse`` becomes ``response``.
 - OpenADR timestamps are converted to Python ``datetime.datetime`` objects.
 - OpenADR time intervals are converted to Python ``datetime.timedelta`` objects.
 - Properties that might have more than 1 copy in the XML representation are put in a list, even if there is just one.
-This list will be identified by the pluralized version of the originals property name.
+This list will be identified by the pluralized version of the original property name.
 For example:

 .. code-block:: xml